-Invented somewhere around the early 1900s this cocktail was named after a broadway show during that time called The Pink Lady.
-Oddly enough this old time pink cocktail shares a similar history to a more modern pink cocktail, the Cosmopolitan.
-Both are incredible drinks that became wildly popular during their days but soon after fell from favor as they became associated with being girly drinks.
-Although the Cosmo and Pink Lady are nothing to mess with.
-If made right, both of these drinks taste amazing and will lay you out.
-So if drinking a Pink Lady is girly, then count me one of the girls.
+Invented somewhere around the early 1900s, this cocktail was named after a broadway show called The Pink Lady.
+Oddly enough, this old-time pink cocktail shares a similar history to a more modern pink cocktail, the Cosmopolitan.
+Both are incredible drinks that became wildly popular during their days but soon fell from favor as they became associated with being girly drinks.
+However, the Cosmo and Pink Lady are nothing to mess with.
+Both of these drinks taste amazing and will lay you out if made right.
+So if drinking a Pink Lady is girly, count me one of the girls.

 The common story is the Pink Lady Cocktail was named after the 1911 musical comedy play “The Pink Lady” by Charles Morton Stewart McLellan.
 But it is not like the name pink lady was uncommon.
 There is an orchid named the Pink Lady’s Slipper.
 Vanilla ice cream with strawberry syrup was sometimes called a pink lady sundae.